Helen and I went out yesterday with NUKB on the end of year big meet, which was held at Leyburn this time.

 Thursday 17th June – Vannes to Roscoff

-Lorient German WWII Submarine Pens We left Vannes in the dry for once, with a blue sky again but it was still very windy.
+We left Vannes in the dry for once, with a blue sky again but it was still very windy.
 We joined the motorway and took it all the way to Lorient.
 We stopped in Lorient to visit the German World War II submarine pens, Keroman 1, 2 and 3.
 The majority of the submarine pens have been converted into units, housing mainly maritime related businesses.
 There is also a museum and the French submarine Le Flore.

+We left Lorient and headed back up the motorway, before turning North towards Pontivy.
+We arrived in Pontivy and parked up adjacent to the castle.
+We had our lunch in the carpark before taking some photos of the front of the castle.
+We left Pontivy and continued North on some lovely winding roads.
+We then joined the D15A at Sainte-Brigitte and wound our way through a very tree lined area, with small lakes, an abbey and a lovely bridge over a river.
 After a brief stop to take some photos we joined the N164 and took that West to Carhaix-Plouguer.
 Here we joined the D769 which snaked its way beautifully North all the way up to Morlaix.
 This was a really nice bit of road, but took us a while to get used to after the recent lack of corners.
-From Morlaix we took the Roscoff D19 and then the D75 towards Roscoff.
+From Morlaix we took the D19 and then the D75 towards Roscoff.
 We passed through the beautiful town of Saint-Pol-de-Leon, which had 2 churches, 1 of which Helen stated had the best tower of any church we had seen all holiday so far.
 After Saint-Pol-de-Leon we soon arrived at our hotel in roscoff, which was situated in a lovely little square.

 Friday 18th June – Roscoff to Poole

 We left Roscoff in really sunny weather with a great looking blue sky and thankfully the wind had died down as well.
 We headed back down to Morlaix were we turned North-East and headed on the D64 to Saint-Michel-en-Greve.
 Here we joined the D30 and then D31 that cut their way through some tight tree lined roads to our first visit of the day Tonquedec Castle.
-As we were parking up at the Tonquedec Castlecastle Helen managed to crash into me, well she lightly kissed our panniers together.
+As we were parking up at the castle Helen managed to crash into me, well she lightly kissed our panniers together.
 Unfortunately Tonquedec Castle wasn’t open and it was also near impossible to get a decent photo of the castle, due to the very close woodlands.

 We left Tonquedec and headed on the E50 to Saint-Brieuc.
 Here we joined the D786 towards Saint-Alban and from there continued on to our second visit of the day Fort de la Latte.
 This is a very nice Fort on the edge of a rocky outcrop overlooking the Gulf of St Malo.
 We walked down to the Fort but decided not to go in as it looked likely we would struggle walking around with all our gear on.

-Fort de la Latte We left Fort de la Latte and joined a really nice piece of coast road before joining the D786 towards Matignon.
+We left Fort de la Latte and joined a really nice piece of coast road before joining the D786 towards Matignon.
 We continued on the D786 and then D168 before coming to a grinding halt on the approach to St Malo.
 We got stuck briefly in heavy traffic as we waited to cross over the bridge between La Richards and St Malo.
 We arrived in St Malo and parked up near the ferry port.
 We then visited the walled city and had a look at a galleon and the Fort which is only accessible at low tide.

 At 6:00pm we got back on the bikes and went over to the ferry terminal to check in.
 After a while we got checked in and through passport control.
 After a long wait we gathered from other passengers that we would also be stopping at Jersey due to a fire on the main big ferry.
 On top of the delay for this the ferry was also 1 hour late leaving St Malo.
 So instead of getting in at 12:30am it was near to 2:00am by the time we got to our B&B in Poole.
 We parked the bikes in the garage provided and dug the key out from under the flowerpot and hit the sack.